Concept of Organizing

-Organization as a structure refers to a hierarchical arrangement of a position of the members and the department of an organization.
+Organizing as a structure refers to a hierarchical arrangement of a position of the members and the department of an organization.
 It shows authority and responsibility relationship among the members.
-It identifies about who is to command and who is to obey.
-It is the mechanism to direct, co-ordinate and control the activities.
+It identifies who is to command and who is to obey.
+It is the mechanism to direct, coordinate and control the activities.
 It is the static concept that cannot be changed easily and quickly.

 - As a process: